Who can do this?

 - From the Echo360 course class list, click the media icon and select Details from the menu

 Click the Course drop-down list to select the course where the media resides and from where Students would have responded.
 You may have one or multiple selection options depending on where you have published or embedded your media.
+See also the Note later on this page.

 The naming convention is different for each "type" of course, to avoid any confusion in the event the same media is published to multiple locations.